What’s your reason for waking up every morning?

 It’s not about money.
 And it’s not merely about joy.
 It’s about combining happiness, passion, work, and money, thereby getting the most out of life.

 4. Rediscover Your Passion

-And then, find out if there’s a chance to revive those passions.
-Maybe, you can combine it with the skills and knowledge you gained since and make it your ikigai.
+Once you answer those, find out if you could revive those passions.
+Perhaps, you can combine it with the skills and knowledge you gained and make it your ikigai.

 5. Be Mindful About Things You Do